Vacuity/rudi-core/README.md

 RUDI features a [SCRIBE](http://www.freepastry.org/PAST/anycast.pdf) message board to which events are broadcast under *topic* IRIs.
 Topic subscribers  reply with useful behavior in response to posts.
 In the broadcast procedure, the event is optionally published to the `via:GetTopic` topic prior to routing.
 This topic is subscribed to by RUDI peers who possess listeners linked to `via:TopicProvider`, which is a `rdf:subClass` of `via:EventHandler` and which emits topics for event patterns.
 The topic server replies to origin with a list of ranked topics.
 The origin node then broadcasts the event to the list of topics it received, in accordance with pre-defined selection criteria managed by the node owner.
 Otherwise, the event is broadcast under topics provided by the origin node itself.
 In either case, different contextual constraints accompanying the event (a faceted query view element, an LDPath, a #hashtag, etc.) are used to generate the topic.
 Likewise, nodes who broadcast events to the `via:SPARQLProvider` topic will receive the event in SPARQL format, events broadcast to `via:GetReportProvider` will receive the report for data captured from the event as assigned by `via:Listener` (`via:labels`, match score, match duration, etc), and nodes who broadcast a QueryResultSet packet to `via:GetViewlet` will receive an HTML5 representation of the result set.
 Typical subscribers simply dispatch the event and relay the raw data to origin.

+A user may register a topic which they alone can access.
+This is done by

 ##<a name="dispatch"/>Dispatch Round

 There is a high likelihood that multiple nodes subscribing to the same topic will dispatch the topic's events to the same endpoint.
 This is paramount to the origin node resubmitting the same request to the endpoint multiple times.
 This results in superflous results and abusive web API usage.
 To avoid this, a [virtual token ring](http://dbpedia.org/page/Token_ring) is formed by the subscribers.
 More specifically, for every web service endpoint ENPT handled by a node, the node registers to the token ring by sending a PUT message to the ring key.
 The key a node uses to retrieve its downstream peer in the token ring is `ENPT + EVENT + topic`.
 The PUT message causes the DHT (more specifically, the node that manages the key/value mapping for `ENPT + EVENT + topic`) to add the client node to the ordered list of nodes who dispatch the topic's events to `ENPT` and have subscribed to the key's topic.
 The client node then retrieves from the DHT the node following it in ordered list.
 The node that creates the mapping holds the token initially.
 It therefore waits several seconds then pulls the list and checks its claim against any added nodes by sending all nodes in the list a message.
 If its claim is contested, the node whose nodeId is highest in the 128-bit address space wins.
 Prior to dispatch, each topic subscriber checks whether it possesses the token.
 If not, then the dispatch is not executed.
 Once a node dispatches the event it passes the token to its downstream neighbor in the ring, along with the non-sensitive list of parameters and values it passed to the endpoint, and a flag indicated whether the resulting raw data is empty.
 The receiving node will refrain from dispatching the event unless 1) the raw data from the previous dispatch was empty, and 2) the parameters it received are different from the ones it plans to dispatch.
 After reaching a decision, it passes the token.
 The last node in the ring passes the token to the first node, and the round is over.
 The first node holds the token until the next event under `ENPT + EVENT + topic` enters its queue.
 The origin node can check response collisions and unauthorized replies by inspecting the DHT for the previous token owner.
 The key is available to the origin node so long as at least one of the repliers sends the valid `ENPT`.
 To increase accountability, the token ring key manager can notify the topic key manager of its hosts list, and the origin can retrieve the list of token rings from the topic key manager.
 The absence of a replier from any of these list can then be checked by origin.
 The dispatch round is intended to facilitate coordination between repliers who must access a shared resource.
 The impact of a bad actor is superfluous API calls, which one assumes is undesirable for the replier since most APIs impose call rationing.
 Blatant spam is addressed with PKI.
 Nevertheless, the node id, public key, etc of dipatch round violators can then receive a nix from the origin node.
 These nixes can be stored in the local Index and used by all nodes as a reply filter via distributed querying.